 Now, it was no longer possible to imagine that the pandemic had left the country undamaged.
 We had become a brutalised nation.
 In early autumn, the PM’s special advisor was nearly brought down, not by the pandemic, but by a potential assassin’s bullet.

 He was stood behind the PM as it struck.
 The bullet had grazed his ear, and embedded itself in the wall behind him.
 At first, it was assumed that it was intended for the PM, but it was soon clear that this was no amateur job.
 The bullet was high calibre; from a sniper’s rifle.
 That the PM was not the target was perhaps significant.
-Someone knew to aim for the organ grinder.
+Someone knew to aim for the organ grinder, not the monkey in the clown suit.

 Early November, and I met Steve again.
 It was only a mile from the pub where we had first met, but now we coincided in Parliament Square, and in a very different world.
-Exhausted by the emasculating effects of protesting in the virtual world, we had finally arranged to meet again in person; joining the latest street protest for the ever-more-beleaguered arts.
+Exhausted by the emasculating effects of protesting in the virtual world, we had managed to arrange to meet in person; joining the latest street protest for the ever-more-beleaguered arts.
 But the marchers were unfamiliar.
 Our colleagues were bleeding away into other professions, or were too punch-drunk to care.
-Around us were the normal rent-a-mob; angry at pretty much everything.
+Around us were the nmanifestations of the louder voices on social media news-feeds; angry at pretty much everything.
 Steve himself seemed oddly lacklustre in his approach; seeming to take more of a tourist’s interest in his surroundings than in the demonstration itself.
-He was with his wife.
-We all wore masks, though there was at least something in their movements that made them recognisable.
+Steve was with his wife.
+We all wore masks, but there was something in their movements that made them immediately recognisable.
+Steve, a little bent over.
+The permanent, concentrated stoop of a craftsman.
 His wife almost had something of the swagger about her.
-Not a word I ever thought I'd use to describe a ballerina.
+Odd, really, for a ballerina.

-As we chatted across the noise of a few angry megaphones, even in the bleak November we briefly lit up as we thought about the apparent assassination attempt.
-It was now stripped of the taboo of horror by the passing of a few more weeks of the relentless pandemic.
+As we chatted across the noise of a few angry megaphones, even in the bleak November, I briefly lit up as I thought about the apparent assassination attempt.
+It was now stripped of the taboo of horror by the passing of only a few more weeks of the relentless pandemic.
+As I joked about it, Steve looked oddly uncomfortable.
+His wife; perky.
+Interested.

 "Get to the back of the fucking queue!"
-I repeated, dryly.
+I repeated.
 "I hope they'd have told him that at the pearly gates."

 Steve seemed to read my thoughts.
 “I reckon there’s still time for a last hurrah,” he said.

-I rolled my eyes upwards, and his optimism seemed as cheering as the grey November sky.
+Looking around, his optimism seemed as grim as the grey November sky.
 A wild gesture made to an empty auditorium at the end of an exhausting run.
 Full of sound and fury… Wearily, I changed the subject to the only topic of the day.
-I wondered if they had found some work.
+I wondered if Steve and his wife had found some work.

 “It’s been tricky,” said Steve, “but we’ve managed to keep ourselves busy.
-And, you know, there’s going to be a lot of reconstruction to do after all this, and things need to come down first.
+My better half’s been busier than ever.
+Training, she tells me.
+Keeping herself sharp.
+Professional.
+And, you know, there’s a recovery to come after all this.
+A reconstruction.
+So some things need to come down first.
 I know a thing or two about explosives.
 I thought I might try and get into the demolition game.”